-The Brit Rock Film Tour is back for 2018 with its strongest line up to date
+The Brit Rock Film Tour is back with its strongest line-up to date.

 The UK has arguably the richest climbing history and one of the strongest ethical codes of conduct in the world; Brit Rock is quite literally a no-nonsense celebration of this richness.
 Leading film maker and founder of the Brit Rock Tour Alastair Lee is collaborating with the best of the UK’s adventure film makers as well as his own new productions resulting in this stunning new line up of climbing films.

 Brazilian – 20 mins, Dir Rob Johnson/Alastair Lee

 A maverick bunch of Brits go big wall hunting in Brazil.
 Lead by pioneering legend Mike ‘Twid’ Turner with Steve Long and some youth in the form of the super-strong James Taylor and Angus Kille (just climbed Indian Face!), the team head for the giant monolith of ‘Pedra Baiana’ dreaming of a new line on perfect rock.
 From the outset the plan begins to unravel with fuel blockages, wasp attacks, a shortage of equipment and time all pinning back progress in this spectacular and charming film.